 Early Years and Background

 He planted a willow tree in 200 pounds of dry soil and he gave the tree nothing but water for five years—the soil remaining basically the same throughout the time of the experiment.
 Over the course of 5 years, the willow tree reached its maturity taking in what it was given, and in the end it totaled 169 pounds.

-Helmont believed in the old idea that bodily processes have fermentative characteristics, but compared to any experimenters who came before him, he was able to apply it in more elaborate and conclusive means.
+Helmont believed in the old idea that bodily processes have fermentative characteristics, but compared to any experimenters who came before him, applied it in more elaborate and conclusive means.
 He perceived how digestion, nutrition, as well as internal movement related to these procedures are caused by ferments which help convert the “dead food” into what the body can use to support its living flesh.

-Being a disciple of Paracelsus, his scientific thoughts also had their own indications of still having the mystic and alchemical ideas behind them.
+Being a disciple of Paracelsus, his scientific thoughts also had their own indications of still having mystic and alchemical ideas behind them.
 He introduced complicated supernatural systems in the body.
-These included the archei which was said to preside over the direct affairs of one’s body and the archeus which controls the different subsidiary archei.
-Diseases are caused by certain affection observed in the different archeus which he called as exorbitatio, and that remedies act by bringing back the balance that the body needs.
+These included the “archei” which was said to preside over the direct affairs of one’s body and the archeus which controls the different “subsidiary archei”.
+He considered that diseases were caused by certain affections observed in the different “archeus” which he called “exorbitatio”.

-Combining these ideas and his knowledge in medicine, he was able to make unique yet effective choices.
+Combining these ideas and his knowledge in medicine, he made unique yet effective deductions.
 One example was how acidity caused by digestive juices can be remedied by alkalis.
-Because of this thought, he was one of the forerunners of the iatrochemical school.
-He had contributed to the field of medicine by being able to apply the different chemical methods he knew for the preparation of certain drugs.
+Because of this thought, he was one of the forerunners of the iatrochemical school (provides chemical solutions to diseases and medical ailments).

-Helmont was a fervent observer of nature, and with his education as well as other beliefs, he was able to come up with medical contributions that transcended his time and wrote his name in history.
+Helmont was a fervent observer of nature, and with his education as well as other beliefs, his contributions transcended his time and wrote his name in history.